anonklub/anonklub/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist

 - [ ] I have performed a self-review of my code.
+- [ ] All existing CI checks pass
-- [ ] My code compiles.
+  - My code compiles
-- [ ] My code follows the style guidelines of this project (code is linted and formatted).
+  - My code follows the style guidelines of this project (code is linted and formatted)
+  - My code doesn't break existing tests
 - [ ] I have added tests that prove my fix is effective or that my feature works.
 - [ ] I added a reviewer for this pull request.
 - [ ] I have assigned myself to this pull request.